YanWangLab/wearable-16ch-eeg-analysis/README.md

 This repository includes a de-identified example recording of real human electroencephalography (EEG) data.
 The example data are provided solely to demonstrate and evaluate the analysis workflow implemented in this repository.
 All direct personal identifiers have been removed.

-The original data collection was conducted under the ethics approval described in the associated manuscript.
-The participant provided informed consent that permits the public sharing of de-identified excerpts of the recorded data.
+The original data collection was conducted under the ethics approval and informed-consent procedures described in the associated manuscript.
 The example recording is not intended to represent the complete study dataset or to support independent reproduction of all study-level results.

 The example EEG data may be downloaded and used only for evaluating, testing, and reproducing the code workflow provided in this repository.
 Redistribution, publication, commercial use, or secondary research use of the example data is not permitted without prior written permission from the authors.